Glyphack/Glyphack/content/blog/huec/index.md

 It all started when I found [Blendr](https://github.com/dmtrKovalenko/blendr/).
 Blendr connects to Bluetooth Low Energy (BLE) devices and lets you browse their services and characteristics.

-Characteristics are a place where light stores some data.
+Characteristics are a place where the light stores some data.
 You can get data from a characteristic or write into it.
-A service is simply a group of characteristic.
+A service is simply a group of characteristics.
 For example a service could be for changing color and brightness.

 Here's how the output looked like for my lamp: